Airbus Group SE (EADSF) Received its Third Buy in a Row

-After Kepler Capital and Credit Suisse gave Airbus Group SE (Other OTC: EADSF) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Milene Kerner maintained a Buy rating on Airbus Group SE today and set a price target of EUR69.00.
-The company’s shares closed last Wednesday at $73.50.
+After Credit Suisse and Jefferies gave Airbus Group SE (Other OTC: EADSF) a Buy rating last month, the company received another Buy, this time from UBS.
+Analyst Celine Fornaro maintained a Buy rating on Airbus Group SE today and set a price target of EUR103.00.
+The company’s shares closed last Thursday at $74.95.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Airbus Group SE with a $91.93 average price target, implying a 21.8% upside from current levels.
+Currently, the analyst consensus on Airbus Group SE is a Moderate Buy with an average price target of $93.80, which is a 24.9% upside from current levels.
 In a report issued on July 16, Morgan Stanley also maintained a Buy rating on the stock with a EUR90.00 price target.

 See today’s analyst top recommended stocks >>